sdyear/opensync-openwrt/README.md

 - pyrad
 - six

-The controller configureation file is YAML based.
+The controller configuration file is YAML based.
 An example configuration file is included in the opensync-controller directory.

 Overview
 --------

-The `opensync-openwrt` project consists of the following key components:
+The `opensync-OpenWrt` project consists of the following key components:

 * [opensync/core](https://github.com/plume-design/opensync)
     - OpenSync core repository, included as a submodule (see https://opensync.io/documentation for more details)